ComfortCard · your family’s health, in one place

 Massage.
 Walking aid.
 Supplements.

 Most families have HSA funds sitting untouched because the things they need (therapeutic massage for chronic pain, mobility aids, certain therapies) require a doctor’s note.
 The card knows what’s eligible.
 The AI drafts the letter.
-A physician signs.
-The reimbursement clears in days.
+A physician signs — when it’s clinically warranted.
+The paperwork is submission-ready the same day; your plan administrator makes the call.

 The directive you actually finished